The Boss Baby (franchise): The Boss Baby (2017)

 The Boss Baby is a 2017 American animated comedy film produced by DreamWorks Animation and distributed by 20th Century Fox, following a 7-year-old boy named Tim helping his baby brother who is a secret agent in the war for adults' love between babies and puppies.

-The film was scheduled for a March 18, 2016 release, however another DreamWorks Animation film, Kung Fu Panda 3, took over its date to avoid competition with Star Wars: The Force Awakens, moving the release date to March 31, 2017.
+The film was scheduled for a March 18, 2016 release, but another DreamWorks Animation film, Kung Fu Panda 3, took over its date to avoid competition with Star Wars: The Force Awakens, moving the release date to March 31, 2017.
 The Boss Baby was released on Digital HD on July 4, 2017, and was released on DVD, Blu-ray, Blu-ray 3D and Ultra HD Blu-ray on July 25, 2017, by 20th Century Fox Home Entertainment.
 The film features the voices of Alec Baldwin as the title character, along with Miles Bakshi, Steve Buscemi, Jimmy Kimmel, Lisa Kudrow and Tobey Maguire.